avaneesh-05/avaneesh-05/README.md

 ---

-## 🚀 Projects
+## 🔥 About Me

+- 💡 Passionate about AI, IoT, and Machine Learning.
-- **Automatic Fire Extinguisher Robot**
+- 🛠️ Developed an Automatic Fire Extinguisher Robot using TensorFlow Lite & Raspberry Pi.
-  Real-time safety automation using TensorFlow Lite, Raspberry Pi, and OpenCV for person and flame detection.

-- **Transportio**
-  A freight booking website with Flask backend, SQL database, and a responsive frontend.

-- **Brain Tumor Detection (Deep Learning)**
-  CNN-based model with Flask interface for classifying MRI images.

----

-## 🎓 Experience

-- **GDG Cloud Lead** (Sep 2024 – Present)
-  Leading a Tier 2 Generative AI campaign with 60+ participants and 50+ Google Cloud labs.
+- 🧠 Built a Brain Tumor Detection system using Deep Learning (CNN) for medical imaging.
+- 🎤 GDG Cloud Lead, organizing AI and cloud workshops to build a strong tech community.

 ---